gis-club/shp-transform-obj/README.md

 A Python tool for converting Shapefile (.shp) files to 3D OBJ files.
 This tool can transform geospatial data into 3D models that can be used in 3D modeling software.

+## My Motivation for Creating This Tool

+The generated OBJ models are converted to GLB format for loading in Cesium.
+This tool was developed to bridge the gap between geospatial data and 3D web visualization, enabling seamless integration of building footprints into Cesium-based 3D applications.
+Therefore, the final exported model coordinate system in this tool is consistent with the Cesium coordinate system.
+If other coordinate systems are needed, modifications must be made accordingly.

 ## Features

 - 🗺️ **Shapefile Support**: Read and process Shapefile format geospatial data